 Reaction and photon source cooling is provided by the fan integrated into the base.
 Additional cooling can be achieved through placement of fans above the WPP apparatus or by placing a WPP device on a stir plate within a refrigerator or cold room.

-Once finished, the WPP apparatus can be switched off by simply unplugging it and disassembled for storage.
+Once finished, the WPP apparatus can be switched off by simply unplugging it.
+The apparatus can be disassembled for storage.

 4 Documentation